nate-thegrate/vegan-chef/recipes/dessert/ice cream.md

 Warm the milk in the microwave for 1 minute, or until it's warm enough to melt the coconut oil.

-Combine all ingredients and mix (preferably in a blender).
+Combine all ingredients, mix (preferably in a blender), and freeze (preferably in an ice cream maker).

 <br>